 Leprosy was already in the Philippines when the Spaniards arrived.
 In 1633, some Japanese Christians banished from their homeland for embracing Christianity had leprosy.
-This prompted the Spanish authorities to open San Lazaro Hospital in Manila to leper patients.
+This prompted the Spanish authorities to open San Lazaro Hospital in Manila for leper patients.

 When the Americans came, they intensified the campaign to isolate lepers from the rest of the population on an island.
-Assisting the authorities in Culion was the Jesuits and the Sisters of St. Paul of Chartres.
+Assisting the authorities in Culion were the Jesuits and the Sisters of St. Paul of Chartres.

 As the leper colony increased in population, the U.S. Insular Government of the Philippines raised the quality of life in the colony.
 Water and sewerage systems, school, town hall, theater, and settlement houses were put up.

 A municipal government under the health authorities was organized, complete with its own police force, currency system, and civil courts.
 It was even hailed as one of the model leper colonies in the world.